 Setting the Startup account.
 Alternatively, for those of you who still use the SMBv1 protocol (deprecated by Microsoft in 2014), you can enable the SMBv1 network protocol on the Inventory Server computer.

 To use both methods, select Both Active Directory and Network Browser.
 This is a combination of the other two methods.
-Network Inventory will enumerate all computers registered in the Active Directory (including the computers that are switched off or unavailable on the network), and then also perform a network scan to discover other computers that are not currently registered in the Active Directory.
+Alloy Discovery will enumerate all computers registered in the Active Directory (including the computers that are switched off or unavailable on the network), and then also perform a network scan to discover other computers that are not currently registered in the Active Directory.

 Double-click the domain or workgroup of your choice in the list.